daveyvango/research/Ansible_v_Bolt.md

 | **Ease of Bundling Tasks** | Not too bad.
 Knowing YAML well is they key.
 Everything is done in YAML | A bit of overhead and scripting mindset is required.
 Seems a bit cumbersome, but much easier to read |
 | **Custom Modules / Tasks** | Although largely unrequired because of the vast collection of Ansible modules available, writing a custom one is a bit tedious and is limited to Python, Powershell, and/or small binaries.
 Strict guidelines are in place for development. | Quite flexible.
 As this is the primary means of implementing useful tasks with Bolt, any language is supported provided that language is supported on the remote system. |

+**Which one then?** <br />
+There's no clear "winner".
+If the collection of commands you expect to run are common like 'yum' and 'package' or even less common ones listed in [Ansible Modules Index](https://docs.ansible.com/ansible/2.5/modules/modules_by_category.html), Ansible will work nicely.
+If you're looking for maybe more customizable task creation with various languages other than Python, Bolt would be a great option.
+That's my take.

 ## Commands in-depth
 ### Setup